ajaybhupathiraju/Heart-Disease-Prediction/README.md

 EDA involved exploring the heart diseases in data to answer key questions, such as:

-1. what is overall heart disease rate in total population ? ans) approx : 53%
+1. what is overall heart disease rate in total population ?

+   Ans: approx = 53%

-2. what % mens and female have heart disease ? ans) Mens with 47% and female with 6%
+3. what % mens and female have heart disease ?

-3. why mens have high life style disorders ? give some reasons ?
+   Ans: Mens with 47% and female with 6%

+5. what are the top 3 reasons for mens having high risk?

+   Ans : age, hypertension, diabetic and chest pain

 [**More EDA Anaysis**](EDA_HeartDisease.ipynb)